Stephanie-Ash/the-pizza-oven/TESTING.md

     * The timeout JS works correctly and the messages close as intended.
 * **Device and Browser Testing**
     * The site has been tested on the Google Chrome, Microsoft Edge and Firefox browsers.
-    * The sites responsivenes has be tested by friends and family members on various devices and also using the Chrome Developer tools.
+    * The sites responsiveness has been tested by friends and family members on various devices and also using the Chrome Developer tools.

 ### Fixed Bugs
 * During the development process it was discovered that the booking end_time did not update when the booking was updated.
 This was fixed by ensuring the end time is calculated on every save.